awwea/daofinance/README.md

 Banks today are already using blockchain technology for things like payment, clearing and settlement, trade finance, identity and syndicated loans, according to The Financial Times.
 However, there are still many unexplored areas in banking where a DAO-based model might be useful:

 * Checking & Savings Accounts
 An account at a financial institution that allows for withdrawals and deposits.
 Great for paying bills and keeping track of spending.
 A deposit account held at a bank or other financial institution that safeguards funds and provides a modest interest rate.
 Great for building emergency savings or saving for short or medium term goal.
-Issued on DAO private blockchain ensures trackability of user accoonts.
+An account known as wallet, issued on DAO private blockchain ensures trackability of user accoonts.

 * Money Transfers
 A way to move money from one person to another.
 Often used to send money internationally.
 DAO private blockchain through its nature is perfect instrument for moving money with an additional security layer.